Raspberries and Kohlrabi

 Instructions

-• Preheat oven to 425 degrees Fahrenheit.
+• Preheat the oven to 425°F (220°C).
 Line a large rimmed baking sheet with parchment paper.

-• In a large bowl toss the 1 lb russet potatoes, 1 lb ½ a large head cauliflower , 4 large leeks, 3 stalks of celery, and 4 cloves of garlic with 4 tablespoons olive oil.
+• In a large bowl, toss the 1 large russet potato, ½ a large head of cauliflower , 4 large leeks, 3 stalks of celery, and 4 cloves of garlic with ¼ cup olive oil.
 Season with salt and pepper to taste.

 • Arrange the vegetables on the baking sheet in a single layer.
-Bake until the vegetables are caramelized and golden brown.
-Approximately 25 to 35 minutes, tossing halfway to ensure even browning.
+Roast the vegetables until the have caramelized and are golden brown.
+This should take approximately 25 to 35 minutes.
+Toss the vegetables halfway through the bake time to ensure even browning.

 • Reserve ¼ of the vegetables for topping the finished soup.
 Transfer the remaining vegetables to a large pot and add the ½ cup dry white wine.
 Simmer for 2-3 minutes over medium-low heat.